joelparkerhenderson/maturity-models/examples/infrastructure_as_code/infrastructure_as_code_maturity_model_by_joel_parker_henderson.md

 Ideas to improve:

-* Shift from using hand-rolled one-off installations toward using package managers such as apm, apt, brew, melpa, gem, pip, yum.
+* Shift from using hand-rolled one-off installations toward using package managers such as apm, apt, brew, choco melpa, gem, pip, yum, as well as configuration management such as config files and dot files.

-* Learn about any popular mainstream configuration tool, such as Ansible, Salt, Puppet, Chef.
+* Learn about any popular mainstream configuration tools, such as Ansible, Salt, Puppet, Chef.

 ## Level 2: Developing, Describing, Departmental Usage

 Level 2 is Developing, Describing, Department-wide Usage.

 * Infrastructure is developing, typically because of a team's need.
+Typical software at this level often includes cloud services (e.g. AWS), containerization (e.g. Docker), configuration management (e.g. Ansible), orchestration tooling (e.g. Kubernetes), continuous delivery software (e.g. GoCD), and potentially platform as a service offerings (e.g. Heroku).

 * Teammates from the department  are talking about IaC, and working on ways to use IaC to help the department across multiple projects.